-Dora will be rolled out to further NHS sites during the second half of 2021.
-Funded by a Phase 2 NIHR Al in Health and Care Award, Ufonia will develop evidence supporting the safe deployment of Dora, the automated telemedicine platform, to deliver routine clinical follow-up calls at two large NHS hospital trusts.
-Partners: University of Oxford, Imperial College London, King's College London, BHT.
-Contact Julie Hart, Director of Strategic and Industry Partnerships, Oxford AHSN julie.hart@oxfordahsn.org
+Dora is being rolled out to further NHS sites.
+Funded by a Phase 2 NIHR AI in Health and Care Award, Ufonia will develop evidence supporting the safe deployment of Dora to deliver routine clinical follow-up calls at two large NHS hospital trusts - Imperial College and King's College London.